opencog/atomese-simd/README.md

 New in this version: Atomese interface descriptions are now generated for OpenCL kernel interfaces.
 This should allow introspection of the interfaces, and their manipulation in Atomese.
-Well see how that goes.
+We'll see how that goes.
-The groundwork is there.
+Some problems are already visible.
+But some groundwork is there.

 The demo is minimal, but it works.
 Tested on both AMD Radeon R9 and Nvidia RTX cards.